Devon Larratt: 2024

+Larratt would get his first official win of the year by defeating Chance Shaw 3-1 at East vs West 14 on 10 August.
+Larratt weighed in for the match at 105 kg (his lightest match weight in 8 years) due to a stipulation from the much heavier Shaw that both participants agreed to.
+The match was not without controversy as Shaw was accused of pushing Larratt's arm off of his pad twice, causing Larratt to foul both times and lose the 1st round.
+Also, Larratt approached Shaw's corner to trash talk after Round 2, which resulted in Larratt wrestling with one of Shaw's cornermen.

+Devon Larratt then faced Leonidas Arkona in a 6 round left arm match at King Of The Table 12.
+Larratt came out victorious with a score of 4-0.
+After this match, Larratt dropped to the light heavyweight class to face Ukrainian armwrestler Oleg Petrenko with the right arm at East vs West 15.
+It was another decisive 4-0 victory for Larratt.

 Notable matches

 Armwrestling style

 Devon Larratt is known as both an extremely versatile and enduring armwrestler.
-Larratt has one of the sports highest table IQ's, and can execute any move whether it be a hook, toproll, press, king's move, or any variation thereof.
+Larratt has one of the sport’s highest table IQs, and can execute any move whether it be a hook, toproll, press, king's move, king's hook, or any variation thereof.
 Additionally, he is unique for his unusually high levels of endurance, a trait that is most advantageous during supermatches.
 Oftentimes, he only needs to stop the initial surge of his opponent in order to hold them in a disadvantageous position, tire them as the match progresses, and eventually pin them.
-While Larratt is relatively less muscular than other super heavyweights, he frequently overcomes this power differential with superior technical skill, arm leverage, and hand control, stopping his opponent and draining them of their strength over time rather than explosively overpowering them.
+While Larratt is relatively less muscular than other heavyweights or super heavyweights, armwrestling depends a lot on tendon strength rather than pure muscular size.
+Still, if you look at his forearms, the most important muscle group in armwrestling, his are comparable to any other top super heavyweight.
+However, he does still frequently overcome power differentials with superior technical skill, arm leverage, and hand control, stopping his opponent and draining them of their strength over time rather than explosively overpowering them.

 Personal life

 Since 2003, Devon Larratt has been married to Jodi Larratt, an actress and former armwrestler; together, they have three children.
 Larratt generally eats pancakes while training for super-matches, and these humorous pancake videos have subsequently inspired a comical and entertaining storyline within the arm wrestling community, whereby other armwrestlers discuss and adopt Larratt's "pancake diet".
 To carry on with this jest, Devon's fans will often mail him maple syrup and pancake mix.
-Devon is also the owner of Armbet, a mobile matchmaking application for arm wrestlers.
-Larratt currently resides in Ottawa, Canada with his family.
+Devon is also the owner of Armbet, a mobile matchmaking and betting application for arm wrestling.